Jonlenes/day-night-classifier/README.md

 # Night-Day Image Classification

-For more information, read EQM (Portugues).pdf or contact me.
+For more information, read Report.pdf (in Portuguese) or contact me.

 ## Introdução